-On a Friday night at the Loop, a happy-hour hot spot in downtown Minneapolis, you'd be hard-pressed to find a booth full of ladies without a table full of martinis.
-Shelly Fern, an energetic 40-year-old physical therapist from St. Paul, was sipping a grape martini there recently, flanked by a half-dozen girlfriends holding colorful cocktails.
+On a Friday night at the Loop in the Warehouse District, you'd be hard-pressed to find a booth full of ladies without a table full of martinis.
+Shelly Fern, a 40-year-old physical therapist from St. Paul, was sipping a grape martini there, flanked by a half-dozen girlfriends holding colorful cocktails.

 "I think we have more of a refined taste," she said.
 "Beer just really doesn't taste all that good.
 With liquor, you don't feel bloated.
-And with the top-shelf stuff, you don't get a bad hangover -- you can get up in the morning and still work out for an hour and a half."
+And with the top-shelf stuff, you don't get a bad hangover."

 Hard-liquor sales are on the rise, and women are a large part of the mix.
 Thirty percent of women drink cocktails primarily, compared with just 14 percent of men, according to a consumer survey.
-And yes, bar owners do credit "Sex and the City" for the shift in tastes, along with the ascendance of more sophisticated drinks and women's natural adventurousness.
+And yes, bar owners do credit "Sex and the City" for the shift in tastes, along with the ascendance of more sophisticated drinks.

 On a recent night at Solera, a table full of women had martinis lined up in front of them -- including a Chupacabra that Leah Hood, 24, of Minneapolis, was just finishing off.
 Two goat cheese balls floated in the bottom of her glass.

 "I thought it was neat, but there were a couple other people at the table that thought it was a little gross," she said.

 At the Town Talk Diner, the south Minneapolis spot that has led the "creative drink" movement, co-owner Aaron Johnson recognizes that for many women, "it's more about the flavor and experiencing something."